john-science/i-wish-i-were-at-defcon-25-hack-a-thon/logs/sunday.md

 Success again!

 ## 8:30 AM - BinUtils - Pass 2

 Let's try this.
 I'm feeling pretty confident.

 But first... what am I re-building BinUtils already?

+## 8:45 AM - GCC - Pass 2

+On a roll this morning.
+We'll see if it holds out.
+Pass 2 for GCC is running...